-Productivity: The PCB factory adopts a modern management model, through strict quality management and professional technical means, to achieve a standardized PCB production process, large-scale wholesale PCB assembly, and fully automatic mechanized production, so as to ensure the consistency of product quality.
+Productivity: The PCB factory adopts a modern management model, through strict quality management and professional technical means, to achieve a standardized PCB production process, high volume PCB assembly, and fully automatic mechanized production, so as to ensure the consistency of product quality.

 Maintainability: PCBA finished products are standardized design and large-scale production, so even if the system fails, the turnkey company can quickly, easily and flexibly replace it and quickly restore the system to work.

-PCBs can be classified in different ways: the number of layers, dimensions, materials, functions, etc. In this article, FS Technology mainly explains the meaning of PCB in electronic products, so we will classify it by the number of layers below so that you can easily understand the type of PCB.
+PCBs can be classified in different ways: the number of layers, dimensions, materials, functions, etc. In this article, FS Technology mainly explains the meaning of PCB in electronic products, so we will classify it by the number of layers below so that you can easily understand the types of circuit board.

-Multilayer board: It is a more difficult PCB and its difficulty and price increase with the number of layers.
+It is a more difficult PCB and its difficulty and price increase with the number of layers.
 Multilayer PCBs make multiple single- or double-sided boards the inner layers of a multi-layer board through lamination technology.
 Compared with the first two, multi-layer boards can realize more wiring area, so they are widely used in different electronic products.
-Our circuit boards are divided into single-layer, double-layer, and multi-layer.
 The number of layers of the multi-layer board will only be displayed as an even number due to the lamination method, which is a mistake that many people who do not understand printed circuit boards will make.

 What are the application areas of PCBs?

 With the above text, you probably already have a certain understanding of PCB, or at least what it is, right?
 But even if you have looked through all the electronic devices around you, it is still difficult to find a printed circuit board.
+As previously mentioned, PCB usually refers to the bare board and the application of printed circuit boards in electronic products we call it PCBA board that is assembled or soldered after the completion of the board.
 There is a saying on the internet that “without PCBs, it would be impossible to progress in technology today.”
 This is because PCBs are so widespread in our lives that they are the basic building block of most electronic devices.
 From your door opener (single layer) to your smartphone (6 layers), to your computer and server (60 layers), they all run on PCBs.
 The products you come into contact with are finished products that have mechanical assembly (housing + assembled circuit board).

 PCB Development History

-The 1980s: A new assembly technology called Surface Mount Technology (SMT for short) is developed.
+A new assembly technology called Surface Mount Technology (SMT for short) is developed.
 This soldering directly to small pads on the PCB, without the need for holes, is quickly becoming the standard in PCB manufacturing.
-PCB SMT components are rapidly gaining popularity, becoming the industry standard, and striving to replace through-hole components, again increasing functional power, performance, and reliability, and reducing electronics manufacturing costs.
+PCB SMD components are rapidly gaining popularity, becoming the industry standard, and striving to replace through-hole components, again increasing functional power, performance, and reliability, and reducing electronics manufacturing costs.